moonstar-x/server-setup/docs/deprecated/data/nextcloud.md

 # Nextcloud

+!!! warning
+    This section contains information of a service that has been deprecated.
+The server no longer runs this service.
+This page will no longer be updated.

 [Nextcloud](https://nextcloud.com/) is a self-hosted cloud data server, useful for keeping documents in your own server.
 This service has an official image on [Docker Hub](https://hub.docker.com/_/nextcloud) which we'll use.

 ## Pre-Installation